Matematikoi/query-generator/docs/endpoints/synthetic_generation.md

 - `extra_values_for_in`: Extra values to add when using the `IN` operator.
 For IN we take a value of the most common values and add a number of extra values to it.
 This parameter defines how many extra values to add.
+- `operator_weights`: dictionary for the weights used to sample the predicate types.
+More information below.

 ## Operator weights